 - ensure child protection policies are known, understood, and used appropriately.
 Ensure that our child protection policy is reviewed annually (as a minimum) and the procedures and implementation are updated and reviewed regularly.
 Work with governing bodies /proprietors regarding this; and ensure the child protection policy is available publicly.
-Ensure parents are aware of the fact that referrals about suspected abuse or neglect may be made and our role in this. - link with the safeguarding children partnership arrangements to make sure staff are aware of any training opportunities and the latest local policies on local safeguarding arrangements. - raise awareness of the lasting impact of adversity and trauma on education, behaviour, mental health and wellbeing, so that this is understood by senior leaders and staff and reflected in relevant policies (for example, mental health and behaviour).
+Ensure parents are aware of the fact that referrals about suspected abuse, neglect or exploitation may be made and our role in this. - link with Bolton Safeguarding Children Partnership arrangements to make sure staff are aware of any training opportunities and the latest local policies on local safeguarding arrangements. - raise awareness of the lasting impact of adversity and trauma on education, behaviour, mental health and wellbeing, so that this is understood by senior leaders and staff and reflected in relevant policies (for example, mental health and behaviour).